-From 1 January to 31 December 2022, BGHL's NAVs for the Euro and Sterling shares decreased by 4.90% and 3.49% respectively, whilst the market price of BGHL's Euro shares decreased by 4.72% and the market price of the Sterling shares increased by 5.26%.
+From 1 January to 31 December 2023, BGHL's NAVs for the Euro decreased by 0.80% and the Sterling shares increased by 0.59%, whilst the market price of BGHL's Euro shares increased by 13.51% and the market price of the Sterling shares increased by 2.50%.

-Whilst NAV performance in 2022 fell some way short of target, the more important 5 year annualised performance of the Euro share class was 3.83% above capitalised €STR, so almost within the range of its long-term objective.
+Whilst NAV performance in 2023 fell some way short of target, the more important 5-year annualised performance of the Euro share class was 4.27% above capitalised €STR, so almost within the range of its long-term objective.
 Beta correlation remains very low, and in its review of the Investment Manager's performance the Board has been pleased to note the continued absence of "style drift".
-Performance in 2022 was clearly impacted by the effect of Russia's invasion of Ukraine on global markets, However the general stabilisation in the economic environment seen towards the end of the year provides an encouraging opportunity set for the Investment Manager's strategies in 2023.
+Performance in 2023 was clearly impacted by the effect of Russia's invasion of Ukraine on global markets, However the general stabilisation in the economic environment seen towards the end of the year provides an encouraging opportunity set for the Investment Manager's strategies in 2024.

-The cost base of BGHL is largely fixed and the Total Expense Ratio in 2022 was 177 bps compared to 171 bps during the year ended 31 December 2021.
-85% of total expenses, excluding any performance related fees, comprise management fees payable to the Investment Manager determined as a fixed percentage of NAV.
+The cost base of BGHL is largely fixed and the Total Expense Ratio in 2023 was 1.93bps compared to 1.77bps during the year ended 31 December 2022.